PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Perturbation Prediction Models

 Perturbation response models aim to predict out-of-sample effects of genetic or chemical interventions on cells.
 Here, we define out of sample as predicting effects in unobserved covariates or unobserved perturbation combinations.
 However, RNA sequencing technology destroys the cell, making it impossible to observe its gene expression state before and after perturbation.
 Published models use two main strategies to learn representations of perturbation effects: \emph{matching methods} to match control and perturbed cells, or \emph{disentanglement} strategies within autoencoder architectures to separate the effects of perturbations from the baseline cell state.

 \paragraph{Matched Controls} Matching treated outcomes to controls is a common approach to identify treatment effects \citep[see e.g.][Section 1.3 for a historical summary]{stuart2010matching}.
 In the context of perturbation effect prediction, matching control and perturbed cells has been used by a variety of published models such as GEARS \citep{Roohani2023Aug}, scGPT \citep{Cui2024Feb}, and scFoundation \citep{Hao2023Jun}.
-For the matching approach, ensuring that the control cell is from the same cell type, experiment or batch as the perturbed cells helps reduce potential confounding effects, but cannot account for unobserved sources of variance.
+For the matching approach, ensuring that the control cell is from the same cell type/line, experiment or batch as the perturbed cells helps reduce potential confounding effects, but cannot account for unobserved sources of variance.
 A more complex approach is to use optimal transport to identify the control cell most likely to transition into a given perturbed cell \citep{Jiang2024Apr, Bunne2023Nov, Klein2025}.
 This enables prediction of the full distribution of cellular responses, instead of just the average response.

 \paragraph{Disentanglement} An alternative to \emph{matching methods} involves \emph{disentanglement} \citep{bengio2013representation}, which enables models to separate the unperturbed cellular state and the perturbation effect.
 The \gls{cpa} \citep{Lotfollahi2023May} uses an adversarial classifier to ensure that the unperturbed \enquote{basal} state is free of any perturbational information, forcing the perturbation encoder to learn a meaningful representation of the perturbation.
 These representations are added to control cell encodings during inference to generate counterfactual predictions.
-Biolord \citep{Piran2024Jan} partitions the latent space into subspaces and optimizes those latent spaces to represent covariates and perturbations, which can be recombined during inference to generate counterfactual predictions. sVAE \citep{Lopez2022Nov} leverages recent results by \citet{lachapelle2022disentanglement} demonstrating that enforcing a \emph{sparsity} constraint can induce disentanglement. \citet{bereket2024modeling} build on sVAE using an additive conditioning for the perturbations and demonstrate that their model, SAMS-VAE, offers biological interpretability of the latent encodings.
+Biolord \citep{Piran2024Jan} partitions the latent space into subspaces and optimizes those latent spaces to represent covariates and perturbations, which can be recombined during inference to generate counterfactual predictions. sVAE \citep{Lopez2022Nov} leverages recent results by \citet{lachapelle2022disentanglement} demonstrating that enforcing a \emph{sparsity} constraint can induce disentanglement. \citet{bereket2024modelling} build on sVAE using an additive conditioning for the perturbations, leading to SAMS-VAE which has biologically interpretable latent encodings.